mythology-and-legends-in-warfare

 Settlement of Iceland and the First Explorations West

 By the late 9th century, Norse settlers had established a thriving commonwealth in Iceland.
-The island’s resources — grazing land, timber, and furs — sustained a growing population.
-But as Iceland’s arable land became crowded, eyes turned west.
+The island’s resources—grazing land, timber, and furs—sustained a growing population.
+But as arable land became crowded, eyes turned west.
 Around 985 AD, Erik the Red, exiled from Iceland for manslaughter, explored a new land he called Greenland to attract settlers.
 He returned with a fleet of 25 knarrs, though only 14 made the crossing.
-The first Norse colony in Greenland was founded near modern-day Qaqortoq, in an area called the Eastern Settlement.
-A second, smaller settlement, the Western Settlement, lay near present-day Nuuk.
+The first Norse colony in Greenland was founded near modern-day Qaqortoq, in the Eastern Settlement.
+A second, smaller Western Settlement lay near present-day Nuuk.
+This route relied heavily on the endurance of both ships and crews.

 Norse Colonies in Greenland